Sonnet 283

 Though not enough her soul to overwhelm,

-But yet sufficient to unlock the door.
+Yet still sufficient to unlock love’s door.

 This meeting more than chance, it were to seem,